preaudc/tech-articles/SparkGoodPractices.md

   .as[SaleRecord]
   .count
 ```
-&rarr; Took 2.1 min
+&rarr; Took only 2.1 min

 The Spark UI confirms that things are better now.
-- the DAG is very simple:
+- the DAG is very simple as you can see:
 <div><img src="images/Spark_DAG_no_union_1.png"/></div>

 - there is no pause at the start of the application: